 That is all

-GIMP Terrain Design Document tutorial was specific to GIMP painting design doc image, on other tutorial you'll learn how to use GraphicsMagick when processing GIMP exported images to Giants Editor readable _weight images, unfortunately that tutorial haven't been written, the GraphicsMagick bat files haven't been finalized and released yet.
+GIMP Terrain Design Document tutorial was specific to GIMP painting design doc image, on other tutorial you'll learn how to use GraphicsMagick when processing GIMP exported images to Giants Editor readable _weight images.

 Please continue reading Design Doc To Density And Weight Images Using GraphicsMagick tutorial page.